tutorials

 5. The Blender App should now be installed.

-If you’re unable to get Blender installed on your Chromebook, you may still be able to offer Blender through online streaming services such as Vagon.
+If you cannot get Blender installed on your Chromebook, you may still be able to offer Blender through online streaming services such as Vagon.
 Vagon is a paid service that enables you to boot up a remote computer and stream it through a web browser.

 For example, you could boot up a remote computer, install Blender and then interact with it through your web browser in a seamless experience depending on your local internet connection.